 There are over 2,300 Language & Culture Assistants teaching English through the government program in thousands of schools all around Spain.
 You select your regional preferences when you apply, but ultimately the decision is up to the powers that be.

 Over the years some regions have backed out and rejoined the program, but as of 2018, all of the autonomous communities in Spain were accepting auxiliares.

 There are a few differences between the program in Madrid and outside of Madrid, so let´s start there…

 Auxiliares de Conversación

 Due to the higher cost of living, auxiliares de conversación in Madrid make a bit more money per month and work a few more hours per week than those in other parts of Spain.
 Those working in Madrid earn a monthly stipend of €1000/month for 16 hours per week in the classroom (about (€15.62/hour).

 Auxiliares de conversación typically work in the schools from October 1 to June 30, however some schools only retain their language assistants until May 31.

 Private health insurance is provided for Language Assistants, though the company and quality vary depending on which region you’re placed in.

 Madrid Language Assistants typically have good coverage.
-When I lived in Madrid, we were covered by MAPFRE and last year they switched to Generali.
+When I lived in Madrid, we were covered by MAPFRE and a couple of years ago they switched to Generali.
 Both companies provided more than adecuate coverage that insured health and dental care.

 Spanish Public Health Care in Madrid